netdata/netdata/daemon/README.md

 ## scheduling settings and systemd

-netdata will not be able to set its scheduling policy and priority to more important values when it is started as the `netdata` user (systemd case).
+Netdata will not be able to set its scheduling policy and priority to more important values when it is started as the `netdata` user (systemd case).

 You can set these settings at `/etc/systemd/system/netdata.service`: